Drew’s review published on Letterboxd:

 Saw all 24 hours.
-The whole experience was sublime, and I can only offer some musings and observations:
+The whole thing was just sublime, and I've only got some musings and observations:

 • These characters do so many things with clocks.
 They start the clocks.
 They stop the clocks.
 They enter the clocks.
 They climb the clocks.
 They pull the clocks out of corpses.
 They kill using the clocks.
 They kill the clocks.
 They embrace the clocks.
 I was geniunely curious if someone would pull an American Pie with a clock.